Development Guide¶

 inv -l

-You should read and understand the jubeo
+You should read and understand the jubeo documentation so that you

-know how to add your own project-specific targets via invoke
+know how to add your own project-specific targets via invoke.

 Getting Set Up¶